 Carefully read and understand all safety messages in this manual and on your machine's safety signs.
 Keep signs in good and clean condition.
 Replace missing or damaged signs.
-Be sure new equipment components and repair parts include the current safety signs.
-For replacement signs, proper placement of safety signs or clarification on any safety issue, consult your Northern Lights dealer or the factory.
+Be on parts and components from outside suppliers that is not reproduced in this manual.
+Consult the suppliers for additional safety information.